-Paul Ryan will release his budget today, and he has a companion Wall Street Journal op-ed and a shiny YouTube video to go along with it.
+Paul Ryan released his budget today, and he has a companion Wall Street Journal op-ed and a shiny YouTube video to go along with it.
 Ryan says his budget will cut $6.2 trillion over the next decade, but if it’s anything like the other numbers in his plan, that’s a made-up figure.
 He draws a line straight upward to model the status quo of spending and debt, without anything attached to it.
 He assumes that stimulus spending will continue for the next 35 years despite no actual legislation calling for it.
 And there’s this out-of-nowhere stat:

 A study just released by the Heritage Center for Data Analysis projects that The Path to Prosperity will help create nearly one million new private-sector jobs next year, bring the unemployment rate down to 4% by 2015, and result in 2.5 million additional private-sector jobs in the last year of the decade.
 It spurs economic growth, with $1.5 trillion in additional real GDP over the decade.
 According to Heritage’s analysis, it would result in $1.1 trillion in higher wages and an average of $1,000 in additional family income each year.